julia-mpsge/MPSGE.jl/README.md

 ## Overview

 This package provides a [MPSGE](https://www.gams.com/solvers/mpsge/index.htm) implementation in Julia.
-<p> (As of July 2023) the initital development is nearly complete and the package is ready for testing. <a href="https://anthofflab.berkeley.edu/MPSGE.jl/dev/">Documentation</a> has begun.
+<p> (As of July 2023) the initital development is nearly complete and the package is ready for user testing. <a href="https://anthofflab.berkeley.edu/MPSGE.jl/dev/">Documentation</a> has begun.
 The examples illustrate the Julia syntax as currently implemented.